hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 *Look how wonderful this is.
 I bet you didn't believe this could be done.*
 </span>

-So, why aren't we blowing more gourds with high-leverage hacks?
+So, why aren't we blowing more gourds with high-leverage but low-tech hacks?
 Probably, mostly, the inertia of convention.
 For instance, we're taught to analyse mechanics problems by adding up vectors, and electricity problems by drawing circuits.